Malcolm Nokes: Biography

 He won the bronze medal in the hammer throw at the 1924 Summer Olympics.
 Four years later he finished eleventh in the 1928 Olympic hammer throw competition.
 In 1923 he beat the British hammer throw record, but did so in a demonstration rather than a competition, so his throw did not count for record purposes.

 He won the gold medal for England in the 1930 British Empire Games in the hammer throw contest and finished fifth in the discus throw event.
 At the 1934 British Empire Games he won again the gold medal in the hammer throw competition.

-Nokes was the Amateur Athletic Association (AAA) Champion from 1923 to 1926 and placed second in 1921–22 and 1927–28.
+Nokes was the Amateur Athletic Association (AAA) Champion from 1923 to 1926 and placed second at the 1921 AAA Championships and 1922 AAA Championships and 1927–28.
 He was chairman of the AAA's Coaching Committee, and also a member of the Achilles Club.

 He was a graduate of Magdalen College, Oxford, where he studied chemistry and wrote a thesis on metaphenetidine.
 Nokes served in the Great War in the Royal Artillery in the trenches and then as an observer in the Royal Flying Corps.
 He was awarded a Military Cross for his service, becoming MC Nokes MC.
 In the Second World War he served as an officer in the Royal Air Force Volunteer Reserve (Training Branch) while a schoolmaster.

 He taught chemistry at Malvern College and later at Harrow School, where he was appointed Head of Science; he had come to the attention of Harrow when two schools colocated during the Second World War, although they did not merge.
 His practical demonstrations of the reaction of sodium with water were popular and famous among his pupils.
 These often entailed an explosion as MC Nokes put more than the recommended quantity of sodium into the water, and as the smoke cleared and noise subsided, MC Nokes would say "Note the small report."
 He was a member of the Science Masters' Association.
 Later he worked at Harwell and then was Head of Laboratories at CENTO Institute of Nuclear & Applied Science in Tehran.
 In retirement he lived in Honiton, Devon, and then in Alton, Hampshire.
 His nicknames included "Nokey", "Glaxo" and "Stally."

 The chronology of his career was: